Frequently Asked Questions

 Not yet.
 We are transparent about this.
 Records is designed with privacy-preserving architecture (read-only access, no PHI storage, EU-based infrastructure), but we have not completed formal certification processes.
 We do not claim certifications we do not have.

-Records uses a 7-aspect validation engine: Structure, Profile, Terminology, Reference, Invariants, Custom Rules, and Metadata.
+Records uses an 8-aspect validation engine: Structure, Profile, Terminology, Reference, Invariants, Custom Rules, Metadata, and Anomaly.
 Each aspect can be enabled or disabled per server.
 The engine is deterministic — same inputs always produce the same outputs.

 Yes.
 Records supports custom FHIRPath-based rules that go beyond standard FHIR profile validation.
 You can define project-specific or site-specific constraints and test them against sample resources before activation.